-Dr. Chenghai Zhang completed her PhD in Biology at Nanjing University, China.
-During this time, she made significant contributions regarding the regulation of airway smooth muscle pathophysiology.
-She currently holds a post-doctoral fellowship, working in the laboratory of Dr Andrew Lassar’s at Harvard Medical School.
-Here her research is focused on cartilage, bone and joint development and related disorders.
+Dr. Chenghai Zhang completed his PhD in Biology at Nanjing University, China.
+During this time, he made significant contributions regarding the regulation of airway smooth muscle pathophysiology.
+He currently is an instructor in Biological Chemistry and Molecular Pharmacology, Harvard Medical School.
+Here his research is focused cartilage, bone and joint development and related disorders.
 Worldwide, musculoskeletal conditions are the leading contributing factor to disability.
-Knowing this Dr Zhang became particularly interested in how the different cell fates are determined during development in the musculoskeletal system, and how the maintenance of the cell fates is dysfunctionally regulated in musculoskeletal conditions.
+Knowing this Dr. Zhang became particularly interested in how the different cell fates are determined during development in the musculoskeletal system, and how the maintenance of the cell fates is dysfunctionally regulated in musculoskeletal conditions.

 Cartilage helps absorb the shock of movement and allows bones to glide over each other.
 Articular cartilage is the smooth white tissue that covers the ends of bones where they come together to form joints.
 Chondrocytes are cells in cartilage which produce collagen, and proteoglycans such as aggrecan and lubricin, all of which are necessary in the maintenance of health articular cartilage.
 Lubricin is of particular interest as this proteoglycan is secreted by the most superficial layer of the articular cartilage and is known to be essential for proper joint lubrication and maintenance of both the articular cartilage itself and synovial tissue (the thin, loose vascular connective tissue that makes up the membranes surrounding joints and the sheaths protecting tendons where they pass over bony prominences).